 The Bellagio fountains in Las Vegas are often cited as a example of wasteful water usage in the Western USA.
 After all, what could be worse than using precious drinking water on a display 1000 feet wide and pumping the water over 400 feet into the air?

 The 22 million gallons used by the fountains come from an underground well on the property, which was formerly used to supply the Dunes golf course, and the water is recycled.
 Therefore it does not impact the metropolitan water supply, which comes from Lake Mead, the reservoir created by the iconic Hoover Dam, located just 35 minutes from the Vegas “Strip”, near the town of Boulder City.
 Las Vegas was ranked the “wisest water smart city” in the country by a study by Yahoo Finance.
 A water display we can enjoy without guilt.

 Could half of California’s water shortage be corrected by a simple visit from Joe the Plumber?
 According to the Pacific Institute, the answer is yes.
 Gov. Jerry Brown ordered cities throughout the State of California to save about 500 billion of gallons of water a year.
-Yet, 237 billion gallons trickle out of leaky pipes and faucets every year.
+Yet, 237 billion gallons trickle out of leaky pipes, water fountains, and faucets every year.

 Lets fix the leaky pipes and faucets.

 Are outdoor garden fountains a threat to the west’s precious water supplies?
 It depends.
 In many public displays, large water fountains and water features use municipal water supplies, and this water drains off to the wastewater system after use.

 However, most smaller, and home fountains use recycling systems with a small pump, limiting water loss to evaporation or spillage, thus rendering the water waste impact extremely small.